RoelN/FontJit/README.md

 ### 3. Apply the font via CSS

-The font will now be loaded when this `div` enters the viewport!
-Remember, `fontJit` only takes care of _loading_ the font.
-You'll have to actually _apply_ it yourself.
+The font will now be loaded when this element enters the viewport.
+Remember, `fontJit` only takes care of _loading_ the font—you'll have to actually _apply_ it yourself.

 ```html
 <style>